 For your final day in Riga, we’ll travel from the medieval past to the rollercoaster of the 20th century.
 Admire Art Nouveau and shudder at the horrors of life under the USSR.
 Plus, as ever, enjoy some great food and drink!

-Architects call Riga the Art Nouveau Capital of Europe.
-The whole historic centre is an UNESCO World Heritage Site.
+- Did you know architects call Riga the Art Nouveau Capital of Europe.
+The whole historic centre is an UNESCO World Heritage Site?

 Riga’s Art Nouveau

 Riga is widely known as the Art Nouveau capital of Europe, making a lot of money just as funky gargoyles and naked maidens came into fashion, decoratively speaking.